microsoft/DefinitelyTyped-tools/packages/dtslint/README.md

 3. `"projects"` is a link to the source project.
 4. There might not be any dependencies if the *types* don't rely on anything but standard types.
 5. `"devDependencies"` must include a self-reference like `"@types/PACKAGE-NAME": "workspace:.`.
 Plus any dependencies used only by tests.
+6. Non-`@types` dependencies must be added to `allowedPackageJsonDependencies.txt` in the definitions-parser package.
+The PR must be approved by a Typescript team member.
-6. If you do not have a github user name, you can provide a `"url"` of your own instead.
+7. If you do not have a github user name, you can provide a `"url"` of your own instead.

 Also: